polelia/DataStructuresProjects/README.md

 # DataStructuresProjects
-Five projects developed in this class
+Five projects from Data Structures course developed using Java.
+Use of libraries and break statements was prohibited.